SHASWAT2000-loves-logic/Financial-Assistance-Website/README.md

 # Financial-Assistance-Website
-**First Edit** (03/15/2022) - This is a website for a financial assistance company called EdgeLedger (a madeup name).
-In this website I have incorporated what I learned about CSS in the last few weeks, like
+**First Edit** (03/15/2022) -

+**General description** - This is a website for a financial assistance company called EdgeLedger (a madeup name).
+In this website I have incorporated what I learned about CSS in the last few weeks, like CSS Flexbox, CSS variables (or custom properties) and responsive media queries.
-CSS Flexbox, CSS variables (or custom properties) and responsive media queries.
-I have used flexbox to align items instead of floats (as in my last project), and CSS variables to store various colors that have been used throughout the project.
-I have also added responsive media queries and the website looks good on devices that are found on Chrome tools.
-My media query is for devices with screen width less than 768px (basically tablets and smartphones).

-In order to enhance code reusablity, I created some classes that are used repeatedly and act like a framework.
+**Technology used** - HTML5 and CSS (with media queries)

+**Main CSS technology used** - Flexbox to align elements, CSS variables to reuse code, responsive media queries for screen size less than 768px (tablets and smartphones)

 The project has 3 HTML pages-